 Round-trip flights from 25 U.S. gateways

 Vercors (2 days) fall only

 A rewarding way to learn French, gain a unique and personal insight into French culture and integrate into the local community.

-Live independently near campus in a residence with French and other international students.
+Live independently in a shared residence with French and international students.